Shahpur Bamheta

-Shahpur Bamheta is a former Estate of Yaduvanshi Ahirs in erstwhile Ghaziabad district, Uttar Pradesh, India.
+Shahpur Bamheta is a village in erstwhile Ghaziabad district, Uttar Pradesh, India.
 Adjacent to Delhi-Meerut Expressway & N.H.
-91(G.T Road).
+91 (G.T Road).
 It is located 6.8 km away from Ghaziabad Railway Station towards N.H.
-91. The village is famous for its wrestling culture and dominancy in nearby area.
-It is dominated by the people of Yadav community.
-During its rule under Yaduvanshi Ahirs Bamheta Estate had 52,000 Bighas of Land.
+91. It is dominated by the people of Hindu Goswami community.
+During the medieval period, under the Rajput (Thakur) rulers and Jagirdars, Bamheta had around 52,000 Bighas of Land.

 There is a post office of India Post located in the village and Shahpur Bamheta, pin code is 201002.
 The post office name is Shahpur Bamheta Branch Post Office and post office type is branch office.

-Current Assembly MLA of Shahpur Bamheta is Ajit Pal Tyagi and Vijay Kumar Singh is current Parliament MP from Ghaziabad parliamentary constituency.
+Ajit Pal is currently Member of Legislative Assembly (MLA) Muradnagar and Atul Garg is currently Member of Parliament (MP) from Ghaziabad.

 Geography

 Shahpur Bamheta is located at 28.6462° N, 77.4745° E. It has an average elevation of 213 meters.

-Transportation
+Transport

 Shahpur Bamheta is well connected with N.H.
 24 & N.H.
 91. Anyone can reach here easily by auto rickshaw, bus etc. Nearest Railway station is Ghaziabad railway station which is 6.8 km away.